 Case management or workflow tools

-As discussed earlier, a case management or workflow tool will be effective in tracking process times, identifying bottlenecks in the process and ensuring that relevant information is retained through completion of each request.
+As discussed earlier, a case management or workflow tool can help track process times, identify bottlenecks in the process and ensure that relevant information is retained through completion of each request.
 These tools are highly effective in driving the effectiveness and responsiveness of a procurement process and ensuring user satisfaction with the experience.